brodybits/cordova-sqlcipher-evmax-ext-build-free-unstable-0x/README.md

   androidDatabaseProvider: 'system'
 });
 ```
+- -->

 ### Multiple SQLite problem on other platforms

-This plugin version also uses a fixed version of sqlite3 on iOS, macOS, and Windows.
+This plugin version also uses a fixed version of SQLCipher based on SQLite3 on iOS & macOS.
 In case the application accesses the SAME database using multiple plugins there is a risk of data corruption as described in <https://www.sqlite.org/howtocorrupt.html> (similar to the multiple sqlite problem for Android as described in <http://ericsink.com/entries/multiple_sqlite_problem.html>).

 <!-- END WARNING: Multiple SQLite problem -->